rimsey1/docs/pages/managing-cyclr/stopping-a-cycle.md

 2. Make a copy of the Cycle.
 3. Delete the *original* Cycle which will also delete all of its existing transactions.

-Your new Cycle will start with no transactions queued/waiting.
+Your new Cycle won't have any existing transactions.